sunosuporno/sparklend-walkthrough/walkthroughs/sparklend.md

 }
 ```

-Here, you can see our contract imports 2 interfaces - `IPool` and `IERC20`. `IPool` is used for integrating with the pool and `IERC20` for interacting with the two token contracts we will work with: DAI and WETH</br>
+Here, you can see our contract imports 2 interfaces - `IPool` and `IERC20`. `IPool` is used for integrating with the Pool of SparkLend and `IERC20` for interacting with the two token contracts we will work with: DAI and WETH.</br>
-In the same folder as the `SparkLend.sol` file, create a new file called `IPool.sol` and paste the [code from here](https://etherscan.io/address/0x8115366Ca7Cf280a760f0bC0F6Db3026e2437115#code#F16#L1) </br>
+In the same folder as the `SparkLend.sol` file, create a new file called `IPool.sol` and paste the [code from here](https://etherscan.io/address/0x8115366Ca7Cf280a760f0bC0F6Db3026e2437115#code#F16#L1). </br>
 Similarly, create a new file called `IERC20.sol` and paste the [code from here](https://etherscan.io/address/0x8115366Ca7Cf280a760f0bC0F6Db3026e2437115#code#F21#L1). </br>
 Now, if you look at the `IPool.sol` file, you'll notice it inherits the `DataTypes.sol` file.
 So, create a new file called `DataTypes.sol` and paste the [code from here](https://etherscan.io/address/0x8115366Ca7Cf280a760f0bC0F6Db3026e2437115#code#F12#L1). </br>
 Now, we are ready to tackle the functions!